Home

 Next, stamp and treat the main images you want to use for your ATCs.
 On this occasion, I decided to stick to flying things or thoughts about flying.

 On another piece of Whisper White cardstock, I stamped my images in Stazon black ink.
-I coloured them further with Stampin' Write! markers and cut them out with my trusty paper snip scissors.
+I treated them by colouring them further with Stampin' Write! markers and then cut them out with my trusty paper snip scissors.

 I cut out my ATC blanks from my completed painted sheet.